Dr Jingyu Mao

 Book Reviews

-Mao, J. (2022) Dystopian Emotions: Emotional landscapes and dark futures (Bristol: Bristol University Press, 2022), Edited by Jordan McKenzie and Roger Patulny, Emotions and Society, https://doi.org/10.1332/263169021X16508730025166
+Mao, J. (2022) Dystopian Emotions: Emotional landscapes and dark futures (Bristol: Bristol University Press, 2022), edited by Jordan McKenzie and Roger Patulny, Emotions and Society, https://doi.org/10.1332/263169021X16508730025166

 Mao, J. (2018).
-Masculine Compromise: Migration, Family, and Gender in China (California: University of California Press), Written by Susanne Yuk-Ping Choi and Yinni Peng, Sociological Research Online, 23(3), 705–706. https://doi.org/10.1177/1360780418784608
+Masculine Compromise: Migration, Family, and Gender in China (California: University of California Press), by Susanne Yuk-Ping Choi and Yinni Peng, Sociological Research Online, 23(3), 705–706. https://doi.org/10.1177/1360780418784608

 Mao, J. (2016).
-Development Interventions, Gender and Social Change in Rural China—A Case Study of Three Villages in Shaanxi (Moldova: Lambert Academic Publishing), Written by Lichao Yang, Women and Gender in Chinese Studies Review, vol.11. http://www.wagnet.ox.ac.uk/wagrev/journals/issue11.html
+Development Interventions, Gender and Social Change in Rural China—A Case Study of Three Villages in Shaanxi (Moldova: Lambert Academic Publishing), by Lichao Yang, Women and Gender in Chinese Studies Review, vol.11. http://www.wagnet.ox.ac.uk/wagrev/journals/issue11.html

 Works within